issacto/pycuga/README.md

 ### Motivation
 - When I worked on my previous project on [Solving Maximum Satisfiability Problem using CUDA](https://github.com/issacto/cuda-maxsat), I realised a lot of code could be reused, which save a lot of development time for solving other optimisation problems using genetic algorithm and CUDA.
+- Methods for migartion, selection and mutation are implemented already.
+Users only need to pick the method during initialisstion.

 ### Parameters